haristotle3/ss-oee-literals/two-pass-assembler/README.md

 - End record in object program contains the _same address as provided in the first line of the input assembly program_.
 This is actually incorrect, since end record should have the address of the first _executable_ instruction.
 Future revisions to the code could fix that feature.

 ## Notes
+On windows:
 To execute pass 1 execute the following command:
 `gcc -o pass-1.exe pass-1.c utils.c && ./pass-1.exe`

+Linux requires explicit linking of `math.h` library.
+Therefore, `gcc -o pass-1.exe pass-1.c utils.c -lm`

+Use the `-lm` argument to execute pass 2 as well.

 `input.txt` contains the assembly program whose object code is to be generated.